 Parents of a deaf child share their stories

 My daughter, Alicia, was born deaf but not diagnosed until 18 months.
 At that time she was found to have a severe to profound sensorineural hearing loss and was fitted with two hearing aids.
 The hearing aids gave her some usable hearing, and we quickly plunged into the world of special education, total communication, and hundreds of other experiences we could never have imagined.
+So let’s listen to how parents of a deaf child share their stories.

 At age 6 it was determined that Alicia’s right ear was “dead,” not able to process sound at all.
 She was fitted at that time with a programmable hearing aid, and what followed was a wonderful year of hearing at a much-improved level.
 Throughout this time Alicia was mainstreamed into a regular classroom at our neighborhood school.
 In April of 2012 Alicia experience a sudden, unexplained drop in her hearing.
 Even with her hearing aid, she was no longer able to hear most of the sounds she had for the last year.